 While the RSTV is more restrictive than a traditional booster, it is still a booster and requires the child to have the maturity level to stay somewhat in position for the entire ride.

 5 Years Old

 We took a Disney trip when this model was turning 5.
 At that age, she she still required an adult to help buckle her in, but with an adult sitting right next to her on every ride, she sat properly enough that I was confident in her ability to sit properly for short trips.

 This supports our assertion that the Ride Safer Travel vest is a great option for children who are close to their 5th birthdays and older.

-7 Years Old, size Small
+7 Years Old, Size Small

-Our older model was 7 years old, 49 lbs and 48″ here.
+Our older model was 7 years old, 49 pounds and 48″ here.
 She was over the suggested age range of 3-6 years old for the size small, but within the weight and height limits for the small vest.

 The fit was great and she found it to be comfortable.
 She was able to buckle herself into the vest and thread the seatbelt through the loops once in the car.
 It’s great to know that the weight and height limits of the small vest are realistic for bigger kids, too.

-8 Years Old, size Large
+8 Years Old, Size Large